mhejda/hugo_webpage/content/posts/the-murals-of-glasgow.md

 Murals to visit or take pictures of (in no particular order):

 * Are Ye Dancin by Conzo Throb, Ciarán Glöbel
+* Kids with stars, near DRAM in West End
 * As Good as Gold, on Buchanan Street, down the lane beside Princes Square.
+* Five Faces by Smug, on Broomielaw beneath railbridge
+* Glasgow’s Tiger, Clyde Walkway just below the Broomielaw.
 * Today We’re In Love Aren't We? by Cobolt Collective, Brown Street
-* Wind Power
+* Wind Power by Rogue-Oner and Art Pistol, Mitchell Street
 * The Lost Giant by Stormie Mills, Sauchiehall Lane
 * Charing Cross Birds by Rogue-One,
 * _A View of the Clyde by Rogue-One_
-* Big Birds by Rogue-One,
+* Big Birds by Rogue-Oner and Art Pistol, corner of Howard Street and Dunlop Street
 * Big Yin by Rachel Maclean, Gallowgate
 * Argyle Street Cafe
 * The Swimmer by Smug, Kingston Bridge